andrew/ultimate-awesome/README.md

 - [awesome-hackchinese](https://github.com/jay-pee/awesome-hackchinese) - A curated list of awesome resources for hacking the Chinese language. .
 - [awesome-links](https://github.com/jbodah/awesome-links) - When you are just too awesome for subcategories.
 - [awesome-digital-wellbeing](https://github.com/jcanfield/awesome-digital-wellbeing) - A curated list to help you live offline in such an online world.
+- [awesome-dev-design-stuff](https://github.com/JeremyMeissner/awesome-dev-design-stuff) - An awesome list of web applications, web tools, design tools, font.
+There is a lot of stuff here, but all cool.
 - [awesome-diy](https://github.com/johansatge/awesome-diy) - 🛠️ A list of (awesome) DIY content creators.
 - [awesome-academic-resources](https://github.com/joofio/awesome-academic-resources) - Links and resources for academics.
 - [awesome-generative-decision-making](https://github.com/josh00-lu/awesome-generative-decision-making) - Papers for generative decision-making.